tom-pollak/interpretability-culture/report.md

 - The first attention layer may function as a previous token circuit
 - Disabling this layer causes the model to lose the ability to attend to the previous token

-The most trivial method to optimize this problem is to copy grid Y to f(Y)with no transformations.
+The most trivial method to optimize this problem is to copy grid $Y$ to $f(Y)$ with no transformations.
 I hypothesized that the first attention layer was a fixed distance induction circuit, copying the previous grid from 100 tokens away, requiring only a single attention head.

 Attention patterns of layer 0 supported these conclusions, with head 0 showing the strongest indicator.
 For the first 100 tokens (first grid) it would simply copy the previous token.